CodeConstruct/mctp-dev/README.md

 device, connected to a usbredir (or serial) session.

-Since the qemu emulator can speak usbredir too, this allows us to create a MCTP device that can be connected to a qemu quest, and is intended for testing and development of the guest system's MCTP stack.
+Since the qemu emulator can speak usbredir too, this allows us to create a MCTP device that can be connected to a qemu guest, and is intended for testing and development of the guest system's MCTP stack.

 The MCTP endpoint implements the MCTP control protocol, allowing device